lumoslabs/txgh/README.md

 Compatibility
 ---

 Txgh was developed with Ruby 2.1.6, but is probably compatible with all versions between 2.0 and 2.3, and maybe even 1.9.
-Your mileage may vary when running it on older versions.
+Your mileage may vary when running on older versions.

 Authors
 ---